 Just remember your heart.
 How lost it’s been— how lost it seems, more days than not.

 If you can remember that everything is an Expression of Desire for Purpose,

 Those same observations?
 Not gossip.
 No longer.

 Thinking with your heart becomes a holy act,

 a soulful practice,

 I hope you enjoyed the poems!

-If you’d like more, I’d be happy to send you my whole book of poems for free.
-No catches.
-Just consider it a thank you for sharing one of my poems with your yoga students:
+If you have I’ll send these poems to you in a beautifully designed sample e-book, totally free.
+Consider it a thank you for sharing one of my poems with your yoga students: